dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a1/README.md

 #### Exercise 3.3
 > Write a class `Lines` that provides the following four operations on lines:
-> -test if two lines are parallel
+> - test if two lines are parallel
 > - test if two lines are perpendicular
 > - find the intersection of two lines (assume not called if already parallel)
 > - find shortest distance between a line and a point